 Department of Sociology

 I am passionate about expanding the knowledge of how science and religion are constructed by different sets of social logics.
-Through my research, I have investigated the ways in which gendered, racialized, and Western-centric social logics shape academic sciences and religions in mainland China, France, India, Italy, Taiwan, the United Kingdom, and the United States.
+Through my research, I have investigated the ways in which gendered, racialized, and Western-centric social logics shape the academic sciences in mainland China, France, India, Italy, Taiwan, the United Kingdom, and the United States.

 And for my dissertation, I specifically focus on a religious setting, comparing Buddhists' construction of selves in two similar temples located in distinct national contexts: mainland China and the U.S.